Bob Saget, comedian and "Full House" star, has died at 65

 The Orange County Sheriff's Office tweeted that deputies were called to the Ritz-Carlton Orlando, Grande Lakes about an "unresponsive man in a hotel room."
 The man was identified as Robert Saget and pronounced dead on the scene, the sheriff's office said.

-Detectives found no signs of foul play or drug use in this case, the sheriff's office said.
+Detectives found no signs of foul play or drug use, the sheriff's office said.

+Members of Saget's family also confirmed the comedian's death.
+"He was everything to us and we want you to know how much he loved his fans, performing live and bringing people from all walks of life together with laughter," the family said in a statement.

 A cause of death was not immediately announced.